bongiozzo/musica_mustdie/output/band_merrimack.md

 # Merrimack

-Дискография
+## Дискография

-"Ashes of Purification" 2002, Black Metal
+### "Ashes of Purification" 2002, Black Metal

+1. Suicide	03:49
+2. Paedophictic Orgasmatron	05:59
+3. Noigel	05:28
+4. The Fall Amongst the Legions of Slaves	04:11
+5. Live the Lie	05:02
+6. Horns Defeat Thorns	05:13
+7. Blood	04:43
+8. Ashes of Purification	06:39

-"Of Entropy and Life Denial" 2006, Black Metal
+### "Of Entropy and Life Denial" 2006, Black Metal

+1.	 ...
+2. Seraphic Conspiracy
+3. Melancholia Balneam Diaboli
+4. Redeem Restless Souls
+5. Insemination
+6. The Birth of a Life's Sacerdoce
+7. Descension From Life
+8. Subcutaneous Infection
+9. Consecration of the Temple
+10. Carnaceral
+11. Adiabatic Bonds of Consanguinity

-"Grey Rigorism" 2009, Black Metal
+### "Grey Rigorism" 2009, Black Metal

+1. The Golden Door
+2. Omniabsence
+3. Kirjath-Ra
+4. La Saintet&#233; du Ma
+5. Cold Earth Mourning
+6. Grey Rigorism
+7. When the Stars Align
+8. D&#233;saveu
+9. In the Halls of White Death
+10. By thy grace

-"The Acausal Mass" 2012, Black Metal
+### "The Acausal Mass" 2012, Black Metal

+01.Vestals of Descending Light
+02. Arousing Wombs in Nine Angles Pleroma
+03. Gospel of the Void
+04. Beati Estis Cum Maledixerint Vobis
+05. Hypophanie
+06. Obstetrics of Devourment
+07. Worms in the divine Intestine
+08. Abortion Light
+09. Liminal Matter Corruption

 ## Отношения с другими группами